ypf791/Windows-Icon-Deployment/README.md

 ### Config

-The config is of the following format:
+The config file consists of lines of the same format:

 	<target_directory>:<icon_file>:<index>